JakeTM9/AURA/README.md

 2. Navigate to the AURA-main directory in CMD (If there are 2, use the deeper one)
 3. run "py -3 -m venv .venv"
 4. run ".venv\scripts\activate"
-5. run "pip install -r requirements.txt"
+5. run "pip install -r requirements.txt" (may take about 5 minutes)
 6. run "flask run"
 7. Navigate to the address output in the console (Example: http://localhost:5000/)